Skip to content

 Verify an Email Address

-To check if an email address is disposable, make a GET request to / with the email address as a query parameter:
+To check if an email address is disposable, make a POST request to the endpoint with the email address as form data:

 Example Response: